Flakvard/LearningCpp/OOP/README.md

 - The builder is used to set the desired attributes of the employee, such as name, age, and job name, using the setter methods.
 - The build() method is called on the builder to create the IEmployee* Bobby object.
 - Finally, Bobby->displayInfo() is called to display the information of the teacher employee.
+- this is done again with Timmy using the same builder and factory.
 ```c++
     // Create the Teacher Factory and Teacher Builder
     IEmployeeFactory* TeacherCreator = new TeacherFactory();